List of Magical Girl Raising Project characters: Minor characters

 The new head of the Magical Girl Resources Department following Pfle's death.
 In WHITE, she aids Snow White's investigation of the Magical Girls Class by lending her subordinate, Rappy Taype, to thwart Pythie Frederica and Old Blue's goals.
+Her ability allows her to use a magical pen to write any sentence, and after 24 hours, the sentence will turn blue if it is a true statement or red if it is false.